-Dr. Sarah Post just loves helping children smile, which is why she underwent the additional training to become a pediatric dentist after completing dental school!
-This helped her become a certified expert at meeting the needs of growing smiles, including providing all necessary clinical services while keeping little patients comfortable.
-Just like Dr. Post, our dental office is very kid-friendly, as we have wall and ceiling mounted TVs that are usually streaming popular children’s shows.
+Our Team here at Infinity Dental Care just loves helping children smile with confidence.
+We are happy to meet the needs of growing smiles, including providing all necessary clinical services while keeping little patients comfortable.
+Our dental office is very kid-friendly, as we have wall- and ceiling-mounted TVs that are usually streaming popular children’s shows.
 We have Netflix as well, so we can probably pull up your child’s favorite show so they can stay distracted and relaxed during their appointments.
 Is your child due for a dental visit?
 We’ll provide a positive experience that leads to a healthy, happy smile.

 Our dentist recommends that you should schedule your child’s first dental visit as soon as their first tooth erupts.
 During this appointment, she’ll briefly examine their teeth and gums while they sit in your lap and discuss the best ways to take care of their brand new smile.
 This will usually include how you should brush their teeth if they should start using fluoridated products, and when they need to stop sucking their thumb.

 Once your child has pearly whites, they should start attending regular checkups and cleanings.
 At first, these appointments will be short and sweet, and as your child grows and develops, so will their care.
 Our goals will be to help them feel comfortable in the dental office right from the start as we protect them from cavities and ensure proper oral development.
 We’ll also take time during these appointments to reinforce the importance of good hygiene so your child will form healthy habits as soon as possible.